-An Emergency Position Indicating Radio Beacon or EPIRB is a small electronic device that, when activated, assists rescue authorities to locate those in distress.
+An emergency position indicating radio beacon (EPIRB) is an electronic device that, when activated, assists rescue authorities to locate those in distress.

 All recreational vessels heading out more than two nautical miles from the coast are required to carry an approved 406 Mhz EPIRB.
 However, it is recommended that all vessels venturing into coastal waters carry one.

 Only marine EPIRBs are accepted as safety equipment.
 These are designed to float in the water to optimise the signal to the satellite.
-Emergency Locator Transmitters (ELT) used in aircraft or Personal Locator Beacons (PLB) such as those used by bushwalkers, four-wheel drivers, other adventurers on land, employees working in remote areas, crew in boats and aircrew, are not accepted as suitable safety equipment for ships and boats.
+Emergency locator transmitters (ELTs) used in aircraft or personal locator beacons (PLBs) such as those used by bushwalkers, four-wheel drivers, other adventurers on land, employees working in remote areas, crew in boats and aircrew, are not accepted as suitable safety equipment for ships and boats.